jakobzhao/geog371/labs/lab01/readme.md

 > **Note: What is an integrated development environment (IDE)?**
 > IDE is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools, and a debugger.
 Most modern IDEs have intelligent code completion.
 The boundary between an integrated development environment and other parts of the broader software development environment is not well-defined.
 Sometimes a version control system, or various tools to simplify the construction of a graphical user interface (GUI), are integrated.
 Many modern IDEs also have a class browser, an object browser, and a class hierarchy diagram, for use in object-oriented software development.

+> **Note:** Atom is a customizable IDE, so to fully prepare it for web programming, you will need to install additional packages.
+To do that, press `crtl+shift+p` to open the search dialog, and then input "install packages And Themes" to navigate to the package install interface.
+In this interface, please search and install the following recommended packages:
+>
+> - markdown-preview-enhanced
+> - teletype
+> - atom-live-server
+> - file-icons
+> - language-markdown
+> - pdf-view

 If **Git** is successfully installed, type `git` in command prompt (if you are a Windows user) or terminal (if you are a Mac or Linux user), the following screen will be shown up.

 ![](img/git-command.jpg)